Rifle, Colorado Alcohol and Drug Rehab Centers

 Addictive Behaviors Counseling is 29.1 miles from Rifle, Colorado

-Addictive Behaviors Counseling is committed to helping the community of Rifle, CO. and the surrounding areas to getting their life back after struggling with substance abuse.
+Addictive Behaviors Counseling is committed to helping the community of Rifle, Colorado and the surrounding areas to getting their life back after struggling with substance abuse.
 Because of this, Addictive Behaviors Counseling accommodates a wide array of services in line with their philosophy of treatments that work - including long term rehabs, outpatient substance abuse counseling, short term drug rehab centers, inpatient treatment programs, outpatient detox centers and others.

 Addictive Behaviors Counseling also believes that it is vital that every individual gets highly personalized services to ensure their recovery.
 This is why it is specialized in a wide variety of treatment modalities, including 12-step facilitation approach, vocational rehabilitation services, individual psychotherapy, substance abuse counseling approach, rational emotive behavioral therapy, matrix model and others.
 In addition, Addictive Behaviors Counseling is specialized in housing services, persons with serious mental illness, clients referred from the court/judicial system, programs for the hearing impaired, legal advocacy, persons with eating disorders, as well as other special programs.
 In general, the treatment methods that this addiction treatment facility uses strive to achieve true and lasting sobriety for each of its clients.